Edgar Ludlow-Hewitt: Later career

 He was appointed Air Secretary in 1922 and Commandant of the RAF Staff College in 1926.
 He went on to be Air Officer Commanding Iraq Command in 1930, Deputy Chief of the Air Staff and Director of Operations and Intelligence in 1933 and Air Officer Commanding the RAF India in 1935.
 In 1937 Ludlow-Hewitt was promoted to Air Chief Marshal and appointed Air Officer Commanding-in-Chief of Bomber Command.
 In the Second World War, Ludlow-Hewitt was replaced by Portal in April 1940 because of Ludlow-Hewitt's insistence on the formation of Operational Training Units, at the expense of the availability of front line airmen.
 He spent the remainder of the war as Inspector-General of the RAF and did not retire until November 1945, making him the RAF officer with the longest service as an Air Chief Marshal during the 20th century.

+Honours

+Ludlow-Hewitt was appointed Air Aid-de-Camp to the King in 1921, and Principal Air ADC in 1943.

+Ludlow-Hewitt was appointed a Companion of the Order of St Michael and St George (CMG) in the 1919 Birthday Honours, a Companion of the Order of the Bath (CB) in the 1928 Birthday Honours, promoted to Knight Commander of the Order of the Bath (KCB) in the 1933 New Year Honours, appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 1943 New Year Honours, and promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1946 New Year Honours.

+He was appointed a Deputy Lieutenant for Wiltshire in 1952.